TerryAckee/TerryAckee/README.md

+.

+🧪 ARCHITECT VS. AUTOMATION: SCRUTINIZE MY LOGIC
+[Watch the Live Solve & Audio Proof →]

+I am not a prompt engineer.
+I am a Functional Architect who uses AI as a tool, not a crutch.

+The Challenge: I invite any Lead Engineer or Senior Developer to audit the TonDigitalStream MP4.
+Don't just look at the code—listen to the audio.
+Hear me catch the logic gaps in C that the AI missed.

 ## Hi there 👋Technical Skill Spotlight: Spatial Logic & Coordinate Systems

 I safely access update, advance, work with, and improve scripts